-Hi, I’m Annika, Functional Nutritionist and aspiring food and health blogger.
+Hi, I’m Annika, Functional Nutritionist, food and health blogger.
 I am writing this blog because I need to cook, eat and live anti-inflammatory to feel good.
 So do my daughters and most of the women I work with.
 Since you’re here I have a feeling you’ll benefit too.
 Welcome, I’m so happy you’re here! 🙂

 Inflammatory triggers are everywhere.
 They are mainly a side-effect from modern life.
 We can’t travel back in time, nor would I want to, but what we can do is learn how to create a filter to protect ourselves and our families.

 We can also work to influence change in society when it comes to how we grow, buy, cook and eat food.
 As humans, we have always spent a large part of our time and energy on gathering and preparing food.
 Modern inventions from the freezer to prepared meals to uber eats have allowed us to spend less time and effort in the kitchen.
 I believe we need to get back into the kitchens and learn how to cook healthy meals that are good for people and the planet.